Transferring data to a MySQL® target endpoint

 - Single transaction log size exceeds 4 GB.

-- New tables are not added.
+- New tables cannot be added.

 - Error when transferring from AWS RDS for MySQL®.